bohemian-coder/laravel-demo/README.md

 # laravel-demo
-A simple laravel app which dockerized and deployed to kubernetes -> https://github.com/bohemian-coder/dockerize-laravel-demo To run this you need : PHP, MySQL, Apache and Composer.
+A simple laravel app dockerized and deployed to kubernetes -> https://github.com/bohemian-coder/dockerize-laravel-demo To run this you need : PHP, MySQL, Apache and Composer.

 Base commands :